RasmussenLab/vamb/README.md

 where `SEP` in the {Separator} chosen in step 3, e.g. `C` in that example, `OUT` is the name of the output directory to create, `FASTA` the path to the FASTA file and `BAM1` the path to the first BAM file.
 You can also use shell globbing to input multiple BAM files: `my_bamdir/*bam`.

 If you don't trust your alignments, set the `-z` and `-s` flag as appropriate, depending on the properties of your aligner.
-For example, with BWA MEM, I would use:
+For example, if I used the aligner BWA MEM, I would use:

 `vamb -o SEP -z 0.95 -s 30 --outdir OUT --fasta FASTA --bamfiles BAM1 BAM2 [...]`